This statement was last updated on 2nd July 2019

 The Board has also established an Audit Committee and a Remuneration Committee.
 The Company considers that, at this stage of its development, and given the current size of its Board, it is not necessary to establish a formal Nominations Committee and nominations to the Board will be dealt with by the whole Board.
 This position will be reviewed on a regular basis by the Directors.

-All three Non-Executive Directors (Donald Stewart, Lindsay Mair and John Taylor) are considered to be independent.
-The three Non-Executive Directors sit on the Audit and Compliance Committee, which is chaired by Lindsay Mair (who is a chartered accountant) and on the Remuneration Committee, which is chaired by John Taylor.
+All three Non-Executive Directors (Donald Stewart, Mike Hayes and Derek Wise) are considered to be independent.
+The three Non-Executive Directors sit on the Audit and Compliance Committee, which is chaired by Mike Hayes and on the Remuneration Committee, which is chaired by Mike Hayes.

 The Company will report annually on the number of Board and Committee meetings that have been held and the attendance record of individual Directors.